pdee/pdee/doc/commands-python-mode.rst

 py-dedent
 ---------
-Dedent line according to `py-indent-offset'.
+Dedent line according to ‘py-indent-offset’.

 With arg, do it that many times.
 If point is between indent levels, dedent to next level.
 Return indentation reached, if dedent done, nil otherwise.

-Affected by `py-dedent-keep-relative-column'.
+Affected by ‘py-dedent-keep-relative-column’.

 py-close-def
 ------------
 Set indent level to that of beginning of function definition.

-If final line isn't empty and `py-close-block-provides-newline' non-nil, insert a newline.
+If final line isn’t empty and ‘py-close-block-provides-newline’ non-nil, insert a newline.

 py-close-class
 --------------
 Set indent level to that of beginning of class definition.

-If final line isn't empty and `py-close-block-provides-newline' non-nil, insert a newline.
+If final line isn’t empty and ‘py-close-block-provides-newline’ non-nil, insert a newline.

 py-close-def-or-class
 ---------------------
 Set indent level to that of beginning of def-or-class definition.

-If final line isn't empty and `py-close-block-provides-newline' non-nil, insert a newline.
+If final line isn’t empty and ‘py-close-block-provides-newline’ non-nil, insert a newline.

 py-close-clause
 ---------------
 Set indent level to that of beginning of clause definition.

-If final line isn't empty and `py-close-block-provides-newline' non-nil, insert a newline.
+If final line isn’t empty and ‘py-close-block-provides-newline’ non-nil, insert a newline.

 py-close-block
 --------------
 Set indent level to that of beginning of block definition.

-If final line isn't empty and `py-close-block-provides-newline' non-nil, insert a newline.
+If final line isn’t empty and ‘py-close-block-provides-newline’ non-nil, insert a newline.

 py-close-block-or-clause
 ------------------------
 Set indent level to that of beginning of block-or-clause definition.

-If final line isn't empty and `py-close-block-or-clause-provides-newline' non-nil, insert a newline.
+If final line isn’t empty and ‘py-close-block-or-clause-provides-newline’ non-nil, insert a newline.

 py-class-at-point
 -----------------